lambdabaa/mathleap/CONTRIBUTING.md

 ### Deploying to production

-`npm run publish` builds and deploys MathLeap to Firebase.
+`npm run deploy` builds and deploys MathLeap to Firebase.
 You'll need to be authenticated with our MathLeap Firebase account.